 Married couple, Rachel Connors and Joe Demin founded the hammock company.
 To grow the business, they appeared in season 11 to give away 7% equity for $400,000.

 Guest investor Daniel Lubetzky was the one who closed a deal of $1 million for 25%.
-Currently, Yellow Leaf Hammocks make around $1 million in annual revenue and is worth an estimated $4 million.
+Currently, Yellow Leaf Hammocks make around $1 million in annual revenue and are worth an estimated $4 million.